joinpursuit/Pursuit-Core-Web/node/postgres-and-pg-promise/README.md

 In order to link them, we will make use of the [pg-promise](https://github.com/vitaly-t/pg-promise) library.

-pg-promise provides an interface for easily communicating with our database.
+`pg-promise` is a **PostgreSQL interface for Node.js**.
+It provides an interface for easily communicating with our database from Node.js.

-In this lesson, we will build am application that adds new users to be persisted to a database, and displays a list of those users.
+In this lesson, we will build an application that adds new users to be persisted to a database, and displays a list of those users.

 # 2. Configuring the database